Leasehold and commonhold reform

-An overview of Disabled Facilities Grants (DFGs) for home adaptations in England with details of comparable systems in Wales, Northern Ireland and Scotland.
+An overview of disabled facilities grants (DFGs) for home adaptations in England with details of comparable systems in Wales, Northern Ireland and Scotland.

-for essential adaptations to give disabled people better freedom of movement into and around their homes, and to give access to essential facilities within the home.
-There is an upper limit on the help available of £30,000 in England, £36,000 in Wales and £25,000 in Northern Ireland.
+Mandatory DFGs are available from local authorities in England and Wales and the Housing Executive in Northern Ireland for essential adaptations to give disabled people better freedom of movement into and around their homes, and to give access to essential facilities within the home.
+They are issued subject to a means test.
+There is an upper limit on the help available of £30,000 in England, £36,000 in Wales and £35,000 in Northern Ireland.

 Funding in England is channelled into the Better Care Fund (BCF) which consists of pooled resources from several sources, including NHS England.
 One of the aims of the BCF is to achieve improved integration of care and support services.